Ink Feathering Tip

 While liquid gum Arabic is pricey–about $12–for 75ml you can often buy it on eBay for much less.
 It lasts a long time.
 I’ve had mine years and even diluted it with water when it thickened.

-Here’s a Youtube video showing this trick by ElisaAnne Calligraphy pPublished on Jun 26, 2016.
+Here’s a YouTube video showing this trick by ElisaAnne Calligraphy published on Jun 26, 2016.
 Mixing Gum Arabic With Ink – Calligraphy Tips & Tricks.
-So much good information can be found on Youtube, although it takes testing to be sure.
+So much good information can be found on YouTube, although it takes testing to be sure.
 Make sure you stay safe too.